Visit Amsterdam – Canal Tour

 - Stroopwafels – thin waffle sandwich has a warm syrup filling.

-- Edam and Gouda cheese from the towns of the same name nearby.
-Join a cheese tasting excursion to Edam.
+- Try Edam and Gouda cheese from the towns of the same name nearby.
+Cheese Tasting at Henri Willig.

 - Amsterdam Pub Crawl.